JuliaGraphics/Gtk.jl/README.md

 In some situations you may want or need to use an [approach that is more analagous to julia's `cfunction` callback syntax](doc/more_signals.md).
 One advantage of this alternative approach is that, in cases of error, the backtraces are much more informative.

 Warning: it is essential to avoid task switching inside Gtk callbacks, as this corrupts the Gtk C-stack.
+For example, use `@async print` or queue a message for yourself.
+You can also call `GLib.g_yield()` if you need to block.
+However, if you are still seeing segfaults in some random method due to there existing a callback that recursively calls the glib main loop (such as making a dialog box) or otherwise causes `g_yield` to be called, wrap the faulting code in `GLib.@sigatom`.
+This will postpone execution of that code block until it can be run on the proper stack (but will otherwise acts like normal control flow).

-This should be fixed once https://github.com/JuliaLang/julia/pull/13099 is merged.
+These restrictions should be fixed once https://github.com/JuliaLang/julia/pull/13099 is merged.

 ### Usage without the REPL